How to Start a Map Art Business in 2026

 Here's what a multi-channel month could look like for someone running this for 3–6 months and hitting their stride.
 These numbers are projections based on market data — average Etsy seller revenue, typical real estate closing gift volumes, gift shop wholesale norms, and standard farmers market sales.
 Not a customer claim.

-Net of $1,224/month in this projection — after Etsy fees, printing costs, booth fees, and your $49 MapMarked subscription.
+Net of $1,224/month in this projection — after Etsy fees, printing costs, and booth fees (the MapMarked design tool itself is free).

 Your actual results will depend on hours invested, market conditions, your local market characteristics, and execution.
 Some sellers in the broader print-on-demand and Etsy niches earn far less.
 A few earn significantly more.
 The math here is meant to show what's structurally possible across five channels — not what you should expect.